-Please click the link, below, to access the live church service on Sunday mornings at 10am.
+Please click the link, below, to access church service on Sunday mornings at 10am.
 Please include your name when logging in so we know who is joining us.
-After the service we invite you to stay online and join us for virtual coffee hour.

 LIVE ONLINE SUNDAY SERVICE

-In response to the growing concerns about the spread of COVID-19 and per the advice of Governor Wolf, the Penn Wynne Presbyterian Church building will be closed until further notice effective March 12, 2020.
-All in-person church services, related activities & events at the church are canceled, but CHURCH IS NOT A BUILDING!
-We would love to have your join our live church service via Zoom at 10am on Sundays.
+We are happy to open our church to in-person services starting on May 23, 2021.
+COVID precautions will be in place.
+For those unable to join us in-person, we invite you to join our live church service via Zoom at 10am on Sundays.
 A video of our weekly sermon is available below.
 A full library of past services available here.
 Please email all prayer concerns to Rev. Dr. Lisa Farrell at l

 Penn Wynne is a small, loving, and informal church.
 When you enter our doors you will find a sanctuary where Jesus is treasured, people are loved, and compassion is extended.
 We welcome people from all church backgrounds or none at all, including friends from all racial and ethnic backgrounds, as well as members of the LGBTQIA and 12 Step communities.
 In our congregation we respect diversity, understanding that everyone arrives at different points at different times in their spiritual journey.

 We are small but mighty.
 We are faithful and God-loving.
 We are many hearts walking together.